niichapats/final_project/Proposal.md

-**Evaluation**

-**submission step**
+**Evaluation step**
-- lead student sent evaluation request to faculty
+- lead student sent project to the advisor
-- check about member : 1 lead student, 2 members
+- the advisor approves the project
-- faculty choose to accept/deny evaluation request from lead student
+- send back the result to the lead student

-**if accept**
+- lead student send evaluation request to faculty randomly
-- see all the details about the project
+- the faculty evaluate the project(approve/deny)
-- check and evaluate project
-- approve project
-- sent back the result to lead student
+- send back the result to the lead student